ArchipelagoMW/Archipelago/docs/world maintainer.md

 ### Being added as a maintainer to an existing implementation

-At any point, a world maintainer can approve the addition of another world maintainer to their world.
+At any point, a world maintainer can approve the addition of another maintainer to their world.
 This can be done through an update of the [CODEOWNERS](/docs/CODEOWNERS) document.
 Specifically, one of the involved parties should open a pull request with a change to this document.
 This PR must be approved by all existing maintainers of the world and the new world maintainer candidate.